qmlbook/qt6book/docs/ch16-qtcpp/build-system.md

 CMake is a tool created by Kitware.
 Kitware is very well known for their 3D visualization software VTK and also CMake, the cross-platform makefile generator.
 It uses a series of `CMakeLists.txt` files to generate platform-specific makefiles.
 CMake is used by the KDE project and as such has a special relationship with the Qt community and since version 6, it is the preferred way to build Qt projects.

 The `CMakeLists.txt` is the file used to store the project configuration.
-For a simple hello world using QtCore the project file would look like this:
+For a simple hello world using Qt Core the project file would look like this:

 ```cmake
 // ensure cmake version is at least 3.16.0